Refine and Represent: Region-to-Object Representation Learning: Impact of Scheduler Type

 \section{Impact of Scheduler Type}

-We also experiment with the type of region-to-object scheduler (cosine, piecewise or linear).
-In our ImageNet-1K experiment, we used a cosine scheduler due to its performance in small-scale experiments.
-When pretraining on ImageNet100, our linear and piecewise schedule slightly outperform the cosine schedule ($+0.5$ and $+0.3$ on PASCAL VOC mIOU) (Table \ref{table:schedule_ablation}).
-This shows the benefit of region-to-object learning.
-Most importantly, \ours pretraining leads to better performance regardless of the type of scheduler.
+We also experiment with the type of region-to-object scheduler.
+The cosine scheduler, which was used in our ImageNet-1K and COCO pretraining experiments, performs similarly to the linear scheduler on PASCAL VOC semantic segmentation ($72.1$ mIOU cosine scheduler versus $72.2$ mIOU linear scheduler) and ImageNet-100 $k$-NN classification ($85.5\%$ cosine scheduler versus $85.2\%$ linear scheduler) after pretraining on ImageNet-100.
+This result shows the benefit of region-to-object pretraining as similar performance can be achieved regardless of the type of scheduler used during pretraining.